R0GGER/docker-wsusoffline/README.md

 # WSUS Offline Update

 Using "WSUS Offline Update", you can update any computer running Microsoft Windows and Office safely, quickly and without an Internet connection.
-It runs every morning at 04:00 o'çlock.
+It runs every morning at 04:00 o'clock.

 -----------
 ### Auto update